 This may seem like a no-brainer, but take everything apart before you move and store your bed.
 Leaving it set up in a storage space might be tempting, but it will make every part of the bed susceptible to damage.
 Take it apart and keep all the bolts in a safe place for reassembly later on.

 #2 Clean it Up

 You probably wash your sheets regularly, but when is the last time you gave your mattress a thorough cleaning?
-You can keep pests and unpleasant odors away by cleaning the mattress before putting it storage.
+You can keep pests and unpleasant odors away by cleaning the mattress before putting it storage or bundling it up when moving.
 Upholstery cleaner and a good vacuuming should get the job done adequately.